Białowieża Site Guide

 TimeDistanceModeDifficulty

-Tracks: Jagielloński, Pacowski, Kozłowa Tropina, then south onto Kozłowy tryb, right along Kurdzimowski Tryb, and back via Sinnicka droga.
+📍 Tracks: Jagielloński, Pacowski and Kozłowa Tropina tracks, then south onto Kozłowy tryb, west along Kurdzimowski Tryb and back via Sinnicka droga.

 TimeDistanceModeDifficulty

-A couple of kilometres after the river, you’ll be rewarded with the only open water body in the forest — Topiło lake.
-The lake is man-made, created by the damming of the Perebel river, originally to store wood that would be floated on the surface prior to being transported down the river.
-The only downside is that you have to return to Białowieża on the same route as on which you arrived.
+A couple of kilometres after the river, you’ll be rewarded with the only open water body in the forest — Topiło lake next to Topiło, a small hamlet with shop and bar (open in summer).
+The only downside is that you have to return on the same route.

-Jagielloński Tryb — The main track spanning east-west in the north of this part of the forest.
-If you’re heading southwards, you’ll definitely cycle this track.
-It’s very easily cyclable, but not a beautiful area — the forest has been heavily transformed on either side.
-After WW2, vast spruce monocultures were planted here on completely the wrong type of habitat.
-Much is consequently now dead or dying.
+Jagielloński Tryb — The main east-west track in the north.
+Very easily cyclable but not beautiful.
+The forest has been heavily transformed on either side — vast spruce monocultures planted after WW2, much of which is now dead or dying from bark beetle.
 Nature rating: 1.

-Bagienny Tryb — Goes south from Jagielloński Tryb.
-Not so interesting at the beginning, but as the track goes downhill, it emerges into wonderful primeval bog forests.
-The final kilometre goes through some of the finest alderwoods I’ve ever seen — horsetails, mosses, and ferns create a wonderful ancient atmosphere.
-Be aware that after heavy rains the track surface deteriorates considerably.
+Bagienny Tryb — Goes south from Jagielloński.
+Gradually emerges into wonderful primeval bog forests, particularly the final kilometre through some of the finest alderwoods I’ve ever seen.
+Poor surface after heavy rains.
 Nature rating: 3.

-Pacowski Tryb — Also goes south from Jagielloński Tryb, with a bit more variety of forest types than Bagienny Tryb.
-It begins with a pine and spruce plantation, emerges into well-preserved natural bog forest, and interchanges between old-growth deciduous and bog forests.
-It ends at the crossroads with Olemburski Tryb and Kozłowa Tropina.
+Pacowski Tryb — Also goes south from Jagielloński.
+More variety of forest types than Bagienny.
+Begins with pine plantation, emerges into natural bog forest.
 Nature rating: 3.

-Kozłowy Tryb — A short north-south track linking Sinnicka droga, Olemburski Tryb, Kozłowa Tropina and Kurdzimowski Tryb.
-Not interesting in itself, but it connects all the most interesting parts of south Białowieża Forest.
+Kozłowy Tryb — A short north-south connector.
+Not interesting in itself but links all the best parts of south Białowieża.
 Nature rating: 2.

-Zwierzyniecki Tryb (not recommended) — The main north-south track in the centre of the forest.
-The forest on either side has been transformed into plantations, except for a couple of kilometres around the crossroads with Olemburski Tryb.
-I wouldn’t bother with this track if you can help it.
+⚠️ Not worth visiting: Zwierzyniecki Tryb — the main north-south track in the centre.
+The forest on either side has been transformed into plantations.
 Nature rating: 1.

 The wild southeast is one of the least-visited corners of Białowieża, and one of the most rewarding.
 We explore areas like this on our 5-day old-growth seminar, away from the tourist trails and into the real forest.